maoberlehner/markus-oberlehner-net/content/blog/stale-while-revalidate-data-fetching-composable-with-vue-3-composition-api.md

 I kept an eye on the development of the Vue 3 Composition API since the first RFC was published, but I never got around actually using it extensively. **After experimenting with it for a couple of days, I can say this: it is fantastic!** Now that I have (minimal) knowledge about how things are done in React, I can even more appreciate how powerful and straightforward to use the Composition API is.

-So without further ado, let's take a look at a naive implementation of a stale-while-revalidate data fetching composable for Vue 3.
+So without further ado, let's take a look at a naive implementation of a Stale-While-Revalidate data fetching composable for Vue 3.

 ```js
 // src/composables/swr-cache.js